 We love serving as the Northland’s community foundation.
 We do a lot.
 Sometimes that means we get a lot of questions.
 No worries.
 We love sharing the story of our work—and how you can get involved.

-We began in 1983 and now support programs and organizations that serve the residents in the seven counties of northeast Minnesota (Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis) and the five counties of northwest Wisconsin (Ashland, Bayfield, Douglas, Iron and Price), along with seven tribal communities throughout the area:
+We began in 1983 and now support programs and organizations that serve the residents in the seven counties of northeast Minnesota (Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis) and three counties in northwest Wisconsin (Ashland, Bayfield, Douglas), along with seven tribal communities throughout the area:

 - Bad River Band of Lake Superior Chippewa, Mashkiiziibii